jbeltrami/mern-tutorial-udemy/config/README.md

-Create a file labeled `keys.js` and within it, export and object with the following key/value pairs:
+Create a file labeled `keys.js` and within it, export an object with the following key/value pairs:

 ```
   {